Learn more about our department and its history at the Academy.

 If you have an object with which you believe we might be of assistance, please contact the Anthropology Collection Manager.
 Please do not bring items to the Academy without a prior appointment, as staff are not authorized to accept drop-offs.
 For non-anthropological items, please contact the Academy’s Naturalist Center or the relevant Academy department.

-The Department of Anthropology is currently accepting intern applications in collections management to assist with our ethnographic collection digitization project.
+Anthropology internships are in collections management, assisting with our ethnographic collection digitization project.
 Internships are unpaid and usually count towards course credit.
-All positions have been filled through summer 2018.
-Applications for Fall 2018 are due July 15.
-For a full description of the position and instructions on how to apply, click here.
+For a full description of the position, click here.
 For more information, contact the Anthropology Collection Manager.

 The Department of Anthropology periodically has volunteer opportunities in collections management.
 Currently there are no positions open.
-If you are interested in volunteering anywhere in the Academy, please contact the Academy's Volunteer Department at (415) 379-5111 or via email at firstname.lastname@example.org to request an application.
+If you are interested in volunteering anywhere in the Academy, please contact the Academy's Volunteer Department at email@example.com.
 An online application is also available.

-The entire Anthropology collection database is available and searchable online, with nearly 16,000 objects, all of which include digital images.
+The entire Anthropology collection database is available and searchable online, with over 16,000 objects, all of which include digital images.